Impacts of Loudoun’s Data Center Industry

 Best Practices

 The JLARC Data Center study, commissioned by the State of Virginia in the 2024 legislative session to review the impacts of the data center industry, was published on December 2024.
 It paints a picture of an industry that isn’t sustainable, is undermining Virginia’s climate goals, and has gotten out of control.
-We expect our elected state and local representatives to enact legislation in 2025 that incentivizes this industry to take advantage of the latest technology to reduce their environmental impact.
+We lobbied our elected state and local representatives to enact legislation in 2025 that would incentivize this industry to take advantage of the latest technology to reduce their environmental impact.

 2025 VA Legislation